jr0d/beerme/README.md

 # BeerMe

-beerme is an untapped scraper for Big Hops locations in San Antonio, TX.
+beerme is an Untappd scraper for Big Hops locations in San Antonio, TX.
-I built this utility because javascript page flipper is either too slow or too fast (depending on which page you are looking at).
-Untapped does provide API access, but only to certain individuals.
+I built this utility because the Javascript page flipper is either too slow or too fast (depending on which page you are looking at).
+Untappd does provide API access but only to certain individuals.

 ## Installation
 ```shell